-Welcome back to term 2.
-I hope the break afforded you the opportunity to enjoy some rest and recreation, and family time.
+Welcome back to term 3.
+I hope the break afforded the opportunity to spend some family time together and enjoy winter activities.

 I would encourage you to take a walk through the school to the new building site, where you can finally see signs of a real ‘building’.
 At our last site meeting the building contractors were pleased to be able to tell us that they had made up lost time and were pretty much on schedule.
 This will mean that the new performing arts, community and science centre will be available for use at the beginning of next year.